(Wagram)

 With star friends to the fore and Damon Albarn co-producing, the fashionable Malian singer-songwriter speaks her thoughts on her wide-ranging third studio album

 The Malian singer Fatoumata Diawara has all the time been concerning the future.
-The image of her toting an electric guitar – which she has stated is a first for a female Malian singer – tells you as much, as does her new video, Nsera, a stunning parade of Afro-futurist photographs with “Fatou” in assorted beautiful costumes.
-Her two previous albums have remained broadly in Mali’s wassoulou traditions whereas introducing western parts, a process taken further on London Ko, which is co-produced with Damon Albarn – the 2 have remained buddies since she appeared on his 2012 Africa Express tour.
+The image of her toting an electrical guitar – which she has stated is a primary for a female Malian singer – tells you as a lot, as does her new video, Nsera, a stunning parade of Afro-futurist photographs with “Fatou” in assorted beautiful costumes.
+Her two previous albums have remained broadly in Mali’s wassoulou traditions while introducing western parts, a course of taken additional on London Ko, which is co-produced with Damon Albarn – the two have remained buddies since she appeared on his 2012 Africa Express tour.

-It’s a sprawling, chequered affair, with six of its 14 tracks co-written with Albarn (she on guitar, he on synths), while the remaining co-opt a stellar forged of collaborators.
-There’s a lot to admire: Diawara’s agile, forceful vocals; her championship of the feminist cause (Sete is her second music as regards to FGM); a gallop with the sensible Cuban pianist Roberto Fonseca on Blues; a slinky tribute to brotherhood with Ghanaian rapper M.anifest; and the funky social gathering piece Tolon, with Nigerian star Yemi Alade.
-These are largely African-style songs preaching morality, consideration and duty, though in Diawara’s palms, exuberance guidelines.
+It’s a sprawling, chequered affair, with six of its 14 tracks co-written with Albarn (she on guitar, he on synths), whereas the remaining co-opt a stellar forged of collaborators.
+There’s a lot to admire: Diawara’s agile, forceful vocals; her championship of the feminist cause (Sete is her second music as regards to FGM); a gallop with the sensible Cuban pianist Roberto Fonseca on Blues; a slinky tribute to brotherhood with Ghanaian rapper M.anifest; and the funky celebration piece Tolon, with Nigerian star Yemi Alade.
+These are largely African-style songs preaching morality, consideration and duty, though in Diawara’s arms, exuberance rules.

 Continue reading...